Jump to

 9. Prohibition of Assignment

-This clause prevents subcontractors from hiring subcontractors of their own.
 Since you’re already hiring a subcontractor for your client’s project, you want to avoid going one layer deeper as it can blur the lines of the project.
-By including this, you can ensure that nobody else will be working on your project.

 10. Indemnity

 The indemnity clause will ensure that the subcontractor is responsible for the quality of work they produce.
-This will make sure you’re not liable for what they produce in case any legal situations arise.

 For example, if a subcontracted graphic designer completes work for a business and commits copyright infringement, the original hired graphic designer may be responsible for costs incurred defending against a lawsuit unless they’re protected by an indemnity clause.